mathesar-foundation/mathesar-wiki/projects.md

 title: Projects
 description:
 published: true
-date: 2023-07-18T17:42:14.080Z
+date: 2023-07-18T18:03:30.092Z
 tags:
 editor: markdown
 dateCreated: 2023-03-15T20:52:26.598Z
 ---

-## How we use projects
+## About

+**What are projects for?**
-- We chunk our work into projects to keep it organized.
+- The Mathesar team's work is chunked into fixed-length projects to keep it organized.
-- Unlike [ongoing work](/team/responsibilities.md), each project has an end date.
+- The core team works in 4-week "cycles", and each project is designed to fit into that timeline.
+The community team's project lengths vary.
+  - Projects always have an end date.
+Work without an end date is tracked under [ongoing responsibilities](/team/responsibilities.md),
-- Each project has one and only leader.
+- Each project has one and only owner, and various helpers.
+Helpers are assigned specific responsibilities.

-- Projects typically have a few helpers too.
-The project leader can delegate work to the helpers.
-The helpers can serve as code reviewers too.
+**How do we decide what projects work on?**
+- Anyone willing to do the work can propose a project.
+Please use the [project template](/en/projects/template).
+- Projects are discussed and approved by the core team (either in meetings or via email).
+  - The project manager facilitates these discussions.
+- Project prioritization will be based on our product strategy (currently in development).

 ## 2023-07-10 cycle
 These projects are for a 4-week cycle running from 2023-07-10 to 2023-08-04.